 Andrew's second documentary was Wrestling Alligators, the story of James Billie, the driving force behind the multi-billion dollar Indian gaming industry and the former Chairman of the Seminole Tribe of Florida, the only Native American Indian Tribe that never surrendered to the United States and never signed a peace treaty.
 The film has screened at IDFA, the Denver Film Festival, the Palm Springs International Film Festival, the Austin Film Festival, and the Florida Film Festival.
 Broadcast and VOD distribution will follow the festival run.

-Andrew is also attached to direct a new fiction film, You Are Not Alone, written by RTF colleague Cindy McCreery and starring Jasmine Batchelor and Ryan Cooper.
-Andrew and Cindy plan to be in production on this project in late 2021 or early 2022.
+Andrew recently wrapped production on a new fiction film, You Are Not Alone, written by RTF colleague Cindy McCreery and starring Jasmine Batchelor and Ryan Cooper.
+Andrew and Cindy plan to premiere the film in early 2023.

 Andrew holds an M.F.A. from USC’s School of Cinematic Arts, an M.F.A. from the School of Theatre at CalArts, a J.D. from Northeastern University School of Law, and a B.A. from Hampshire College.
 He is a member of the Directors Guild of America, the Writers Guild of America and the Stage Directors and Choreographers Society.

 MFA School of Cinema 1994 USC Los Angeles, CA

 MFA 1985 California Institute of Arts Santa Clarita, CA